 The Court remains the sentinel of the Constitution and the bastion of our democratic aspirations.
 Nevertheless, it is the Constitution that is Supreme not the Court.

 Let us all invest in making the Court a place we feel confident of going when we need justice.
 But the Court must lead in this effort by asserting its decisional independence, settling constitutional disputes in a timely manner, making its processes transparent, and maintaining absolute fidelity to the text of the Constitution.

-The author, Prof. Kwaku Asare, Law Professor and a Democracy & Development (D&D) Fellow in Public Law and Justice at CDD‐Ghana.
+Prof. Kwaku Asare, Law Professor and a Democracy & Development (D&D) Fellow in Public Law and Justice at CDD‐Ghana.
 The views expressed in this publication are solely his and not representative of the views of the institution he is affiliated with.